• XARAGUA

 Article 3.1 — The Moment of Deviation: When Doctrine Becomes Cult

-The doctrinal structure laid by François Duvalier between 1946 and 1959, which was aimed at restoring sovereignty to the black Haitian majority, underwent a radical perversion the moment the following occurred:
+The doctrinal structure laid by François Duvalier between 1946 and 1959, which was aimed at restoring sovereignty to the black indigenous majority, underwent a radical perversion the moment the following occurred:

 The instrumentalization of Vodou as political terror, instead of cultural resurrection.